zamzam22/Awesome-Car-Counting-With-YOLOv4/README.md

-# Awesome Car Counting With YOLOv4 Tiny for CVZONE Contest
+# Awesome Car Counting With YOLOv4 Tiny

+This is for CVZONE Contest.

 Download the nec.py file and enjoy it.